top of page

 Objectives:

-· Gain a basic understanding of Hermaneutics and Symbolic Interpretation
+· Gain a basic understanding of the meaning and process of individuation

-· Learn about integrating Depth Psychology into clinical practice
+· Learn about integrating these aspects of psychological growth into clinical practice

 9:00am – 5:00pm